Mr-warriyo/Rem-Bot/README.md

 <hr />

 # Setup this Repo:
-<p> Since this is "Open Source" Project.
+<p> Since this is an "Open Source" Project.
 I would love if you contribute or use it :) </p>
 <p> Here are steps to Setup it on your system: </p>

 <hr />